xmrminer01102018/VegaToolsNConfigs/README.md

 Cryptonight rwz AKA cn/rwz AKA CNrwz AKA Cryptonight V8 ReverseWaltz

-For cn/wrz(GRAFT) and cn/r(XMR), use the CNv2 guides skip amdgpu-pro 18.10 section for latest xmrig-amd and xmr-stak.
+For cn/wrz(GRAFT) and cn/r(XMR), use the CNv2 guides and skip amdgpu-pro 18.10 section for latest xmrig-amd and xmr-stak.
 Will be updating the guides.

 cast-xmr: development has stopped and CNr and CNrwz will not be supported.